 There’s a good reason why TunnelBear doesn’t officially support torrenting.
 Canada has been fairly notorious for being hostile to P2P downloading in the past.
 In 2015, the government passed a new raft of laws specifically targeting illegal downloads.

 After that, ISPs were required by law to send letters to users caught downloading copyrighted material.
-But the courts weren’t given new powers to send torrenters to jail, and copyright holders weren’t actually given new ways to sue offenders.
+But the courts still lacked the power to send torrenters to jail, and copyright holders didn’t get new ways to sue offenders.

 However, there was another nasty surprise among the laws of 2015.
-They also demanded that VPNs and ISPs keep logs, which would “allow the identity of the person to whom the electronic location belongs to be determined”.
-This led to some VPNs pulling out of Canada for a safer location, and the ones that remain (like TunnelBear) are under pressure to adhere to the new laws.
+They also demanded that VPNs and ISPs keep logs, which would “allow the identity of the person to whom the electronic location belongs to be determined.”
+This resulted in some VPNs pulling out of Canada for a safer location, and the remaining ones (like TunnelBear) are under pressure to comply with the new laws.

 What is the TunnelBear torrenting policy like?